-Pour yourself some coffee, tea, or hot chocolate, or proceed with a batch of vanilla and bourbon mulled cider…
+Pour yourself some coffee, tea, chai, or hot chocolate, or proceed with a batch of this vanilla and bourbon mulled cider.

 Brought to you by Newell Brands, makers of Ball® Fresh Preserving Products, for whom I’m a paid ambassador.
 Thank you for supporting the brands that support Garden Betty.